NASA-PDS/naif-pds4-bundler/docs/source/41_npb_installation.rst

 Further indications on how to use DOCKER are available in the provided Shell script ``naif-pds4-bundler/tests/naif_pds4_bundler/docker/build_docker.sh``.

-The implemented tests are documented in section :ref:`source/tests:tests package`
+The implemented tests are documented in section :ref:`tests:tests package`

 Documentation